 - hot and cold drinks

 - hot and cold meals

 The café is a great place to relax and enjoy a treat.
-It is open 6 days a week, Tuesday to Sunday (closed on Mondays) from 10am to 4pm, and stays open later during the summer months.
+It is open every day except Christmas Day and Boxing Day, from 10am to 4pm, and stays open later during the summer months.